philiplb/CRUDlex/docs/html/0.9.10/_sources/manual/events.txt

 There are situations where you might want to react before or after an entity is modified.
 For example hashing the password of an user object instead of storing it directly in clear text in the database.
-Or you want to get an E-Mail everytime someone deletes a library object.
+Or you want to get an E-Mail every time someone deletes a library object.

 This is what events are for.
 You can define closures which are executed in certain moments and can even interrupt the modification of the data.